segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 ### Data types

 Data Lakes infers the data type for an event it receives.
-Groups of events are poled every hour to infer the data type for that each event.
+Groups of events are polled every hour to infer the data type for that each event.

-The data types supported in Glue are:
+The data types supported in [AWS Data Lakes] are:
 - bigint
 - boolean
 - decimal(38,6)
 - string
 - timestamp

-The data types supported in the Hive Metastore are:
+The data types supported in the [Azure Data Lakes] are:
 - bigint
 - boolean
 - decimal(38,6)
 - string
 - timestamp

-#### Schema evolution
+### Schema evolution

 Once Data Lakes sets a data type for a column, all subsequent data will attempt to be cast into that data type.
 If incoming data does not match the data type, Data Lakes tries to cast the column to the target data type.